-While at the State University of Iowa, Dr. Goddard began his tradition of excellence in teaching and outstanding leadership.
-He was awarded three teaching awards in two years (1957-58), was elected Secretary of Iowa Ob/Gyn Society and was a member of the program Committee and the Scientific Exhibits Committee for ACOG.
-He attained the rank of Associate Professor before coming to Denver.
+William B. Goddard, MD, began his tradition of excellence in teaching and outstanding leadership while at the State University of Iowa.
+During this time, he was awarded three teaching awards within a two-year span (1957-58), elected Secretary of Iowa’s Ob/Gyn Society, served as a member of the Program Committee and the Scientific Exhibits Committee for ACOG, and attained the rank of Associate Professor.

 “A teacher affects eternity;